Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-34-states-mind.md

 And then, intriguingly, their first real mission wasn’t going to involve the human side of the team at all.
 This had prompted Regaari to quote one of his favorite human movies: *’Fate, it seems, is not without a sense of irony.’*

 He ran an eye over the information that Shipfather Yefrig was surveying.
-It was less arcane and impenetrable than he’d feared---the One-Fang Father was almost certainly getting more out of it than Regaari would be, but clarity and brevity of communication was essential on any warship and he knew enough about piloting and navigation to read the basics of what Yefrig was seeing.
+It was less arcane and impenetrable than he’d feared - the One-Fang Father was almost certainly getting more out of it than Regaari would be, but clarity and brevity of communication was essential on any warship and he knew enough about piloting and navigation to read the basics of what Yefrig was seeing.

 “We’re doing well,” he observed.